candy-kingdom/mints/README.md

 The main idea is very simple: you use the `cli` decorator to wrap a function that acts as an entry point of the application (`entry`), and then use the `cli()` to make things running.
 `Arg` is used to annotate positional arguments of the CLI.

-In the following section we'll discuss more deeply how to implement different types of parameters in {Name}.
+In the following section, we'll discuss more deeply how to implement different types of parameters in {Name}.

 ### Parameters

-There are three different type annotations that could be used to represent positional arguments, flags and options.
+There are three different type annotations that could be used to represent positional arguments, flags, and options.

 #### `Arg`

 `Arg` is a type annotation for positional arguments.
-In CLI, positional arguments work in same way as in programming languages.
+In CLI, positional arguments work in the same way as in programming languages.

 Consider this function:
 ```py